arschles/cpp-linkedlist/README.md

 - A simple test harness
 - A suite of unit tests

+Furthermore, this codebase is not dependent on any external libraries, and also does not rely on any aggregate container data structures from the standard library.

+## Running Tests

 To run the tests, you need the following installed:

 - A `g++` compiler capable of compiling to the C++17 standard (e.g. `-std=c++17`)